wildfish/django-dashboards/docs/dashboards/howto/dynamic.rst

 Dynamic dashboards
 ==================

-Instead of defining the components for your Dashboard at build time you can generate them on the fly as part of the ``__init__()`` function.
+Instead of defining the components for your Dashboard statically you can generate them on the fly as part of the ``__init__()`` function.
 This allows you to tailor the components you show.